 Tests that are not repetitive or are more subjective in nature should be executed manually.
 Using the right combination of automated and manual tests, when appropriate, is a smart way to maximize the ROI of your QA campaigns.

-In situations like these, using a scenario-based methodology ensures test cases are executed in a precise manner in order to evaluate every step in important processes that can easily be sidelined by the presence of a bug.
+In situations like these, using a scenario testing ensures test cases are executed in a precise manner in order to evaluate every step in important processes that can easily be sidelined by the presence of a bug.

 On the other hand, evaluating a mobile website or app from the perspective of a random user is valuable since many first-time users are unlikely to follow a traditional funnel or path.
 Here testers can browse and evaluate both functions as well as the overall user experience in order to asses the platform in meaningful manner.

-The fourth way to enhance your mobile strategy is to design test suites and test cases that accurately reflect the capabilities of your mobile app or website.
+The fourth way to enhance your mobile-test strategy is to design test suites and test cases that accurately reflect the capabilities of the product being tested.
 We recommend writing test cases based on your user stories to guarantee each case spells out what will be tested as well as the expected result.

 The following are a handful of aspects to consider when creating your test cases :